 You must submit the Request for External Review Form to Aetna within 60 calendar days of the date you received the final claim denial letter.
 You must also include a copy of the final claim denial letter and all other pertinent information that supports your request.
-If your deadline to file an external review of your denied claim falls within the defined COVID-19 Outbreak Period, you will have additional time to submit your claim, as the deadline will be recalculated to extend through the Outbreak Period, as noted earlier.
+If your deadline to file an external review of your denied claim falls within the defined COVID-19 Outbreak Period and you have exceeded the deadlines outlined in your plan documents or denial notification, you may have additional time to submit your request.